Dzbot01/gradle-recipes/recipes/addCustomSourceType/README.md

 }
 ```

+This will register a toml folder in each sourcesets (e.g. src/main/toml, src/debug/toml, etc...)

 To access the custom sources, you just need to use
 `sourceFolders.set(variant.sources.getByName("toml").getAll())`
 which can be used as [Task] input directly.